-Entrepreneurship in developing countries accounts for 7.2% of solidarity-based investments.
+Entrepreneurship in developing countries accounts for 6.3% of solidarity-based investments.
 This derives largely from solidarity-based FCPs.
 To be accredited as a 'solidarity-based enterprise', solidarity-based issuing organisations must be French, which effectively excludes the foreign MFIs found in microfinance funds offered by banks and some non-French solidarity-based projects.
-In addition, some solidarity-based financial funders are international in their scope, and therefore capture significant volumes of solidarity-based investments, primarily SIDI and ACTED.
+In addition, some solidarity-based financial funders are international in their scope, and therefore capture significant volumes of solidarity-based investments, such as SIDI and Oikocredit.

-Finally, the 'other fields' category accounted for 17% of solidarity-based investments, as at 31/12/2017, i.e. a very sharp increase over 8 years (4.1% as at 31/12/2009), and continues to grow.
+Finally, the 'other fields' category accounted for 16,8% of solidarity-based investments, as at 31/12/2018, i.e. a very sharp increase over 9 years (4.1% as at 31/12/2009), and continues to grow.
 This attests to the increasing diversification of the activities financed by '90/10' funds.
 Elderly people dependency receives the most solidarity-based investments, via Entreprendre pour Humaniser la Dépendance (EHD).

-Finally, the method for financing solidarity enterprises and associations has also evolved in 8 years.
+Finally, the method for financing solidarity enterprises and associations has also evolved in g years.

-Equity capital contribution remains the main investment method of '90/10' funds, with a proportion that saw a clear increase from 53.2% to 72.2%.
+Equity capital contribution remains the main investment method of '90/10' funds, with a proportion that saw a clear increase from 53.2% to 70.9%.

 Equity capital contribution is the main financing method of solidarity-based financial funders and solidarity-based land organisations (access to housing and farm land).
-However, these players are the ones that receive the most solidarity-based investments and that have benefited the most from the increase in deposits to solidarity-based employee savings over the last 8 years.
+However, these players are the ones that receive the most solidarity-based investments and that have benefited the most from the increase in deposits to solidarity-based employee savings over the last 9 years.